satlayer/satlayer-bvs/README.md

 # SatLayer

- SatLayer is a comprehensive blockchain ecosystem on the Babylon network that includes a suite of interconnected contracts for managing staking, delegation, slashing, rewards distribution, and automated validator selection (AVS).
-The StrategyManager facilitates staker interactions with investment strategies; the DelegationManager manages the delegation of staker shares to operators; the SlashManager enforces slashing penalties for protocol violations; the RewardsCoordinator oversees the distribution and claiming of rewards; the StateBank provides a key-value store for AVS contracts; and the AVS Driver enables secure off-chain task execution for AVS contracts.
+ SatLayer is a comprehensive blockchain ecosystem on the Babylon network that includes a suite of interconnected contracts for managing staking, delegation, slashing, rewards distribution, and automated validator selection (BVS).
+The StrategyManager facilitates staker interactions with investment strategies; the DelegationManager manages the delegation of staker shares to operators; the SlashManager enforces slashing penalties for protocol violations; the RewardsCoordinator oversees the distribution and claiming of rewards; the StateBank provides a key-value store for BVS contracts; and the BVS Driver enables secure off-chain task execution for BVS contracts.
 Together, these contracts create a secure and efficient system for staking, delegating, rewarding, and selecting validators within the Babylon blockchain ecosystem.

 ## Contracts

-1. **AVSDirectory**
+1. **BVSDirectory**

-   - **Description**: The AVSDirectory contract is responsible for managing the registration and deregistration of operators with Assured Verification Services (AVS) within the Babylon blockchain ecosystem.
-It enables AVS providers to register their services and allows operators to securely register or deregister with an AVS.
+   - **Description**: The BVSDirectory contract is responsible for managing the registration and deregistration of operators with Assured Verification Services (BVS) within the Babylon blockchain ecosystem.
+It enables BVS providers to register their services and allows operators to securely register or deregister with an BVS.
 The contract ensures the integrity and security of the registration process through digital signature verification, the use of unique salts to prevent replay attacks, and expiration checks on signatures.
-Additionally, it offers functionality to update AVS metadata URIs, transfer ownership of the contract, and pause or unpause contract operations.
+Additionally, it offers functionality to update BVS metadata URIs, transfer ownership of the contract, and pause or unpause contract operations.

 2. **DelegationManager**